Recent Searches

 Can I calculate the duration at 1.5x or 2x speed?

-Yes!
-Once you load a playlist, you can toggle playback speeds (1.25x, 1.5x, 1.75x, and 2x) to instantly see the adjusted duration and how much time you will save.
+Yes.
+After a playlist loads, toggle 1.25x, 1.5x, 1.75x, or 2x to see the adjusted duration and how much time you'd save.

 Is there a limit to the number of videos in a playlist?

-What data is included in the CSV export?
+What's in the CSV export?